10 Steps To Stop Feeling Undeserving Of Good Things

 - Be better in some way, shape, or form?

-Acknowledge your talents, your gifts, your potential.
+Acknowledge your talents, your gifts, and your potential.

 To make this step easier (and any step in life, really), I always recommend journaling.